solo-io/gloo/projects/gloo/api/external/envoy/README.md

-### Envoy Protos in Gloo Edge
+### Envoy Protos in Gloo Gateway

-The envoy api in Gloo Edge is now taken directly from the envoy protos and then copied into the relevant directory here in the Gloo Edge repo.
+The envoy api in Gloo Gateway is now taken directly from the envoy protos and then copied into the relevant directory here in the Gloo Gateway repo.
 In order to allow for seamless addition of envoy protos directly into the gloo repo simply change the go_package option to the appropriate `go-control-plane` package, or if none exists than add the `go-control-plane` one

 For example: